NVIDIA/modulus/examples/cfd/vortex_shedding_mesh_reduced/README.md

 unzip dataset.zip
 ```

-This example requires the `torch-scatter` and  `torch-cllsuster` library for the
+This example requires the `torch-scatter` and  `torch-clsuster` library for the
 graph nodes agrregation.
 Install with

 ```bash